Budget for Health Insurance Before Medicare Eligibility

 How is a health insurance premium calculated?

 Insurance carriers consider life factors like location, age, dependents, etc., before setting plan premiums.
 Gold plans set the standard in the government-sponsored Marketplace, followed by silver and then bronze plans.
-For example, here are a few options directly from the Marketplace (gender, age, the location selected at random):
+You can find rates specific to your circumstances by visiting the Marketplace and entering your age, gender and zip code.

 If your healthcare spending is high and you’re looking for ways to reduce your costs,